RevealBi/Documentation/en/datasources/microsoft-azure-synapse-analytics.md

 ![Configuring azure synapse data source dialog](images/synapse-azure-configuration.png)

-1.  **Data Source Name**: this field will be displayed in the Data Sources list.
+1. **Default name** of the data source: Your data source name will be displayed in the list of accounts in the previous dialog.
+By default, Reveal names it *Microsoft Azure SQL Synapse Analytics*.
+You can change it to your preference.

 2.  **Server**: the computer name or IP address assigned to the computer on which the server is running.